Span Developments: Features

 Architecturally, their designs combined modernist design with attention to detail and harmony with the suburban environment.
 Their house designs usually had mono-pitch roofs with large, clerestory high level windows and open-plan interiors.
 However, these were softened by more traditional features such as hung tiles and stock brick work.

 The Span ethos was to build "homes within a garden", so most developments include large integrated landscape communal gardens.
 The exterior space is a recognised feature and many Span developments are car-free – a radical difference from other post war developments.
 Concealed communal parking was deliberately located to encourage opportunities for social interaction.

 Commercially, Lyons and Townsend targeted the young professional first-time property-buyer market and deliberately kept costs low, working to lower profit margins than established contemporaries.
 The use of modular designs and the fabrication of some components on-site also helped keep construction costs as low as possible.
 The relatively high housing density also added to the economies but was often a matter of conflict with planning authorities.

 Span, and Townsend in particular, promoted the concept of a legally constituted Residents' Association, membership of which was a condition of sale, and which included covenants that placed mutual obligations on the residents to maintain the properties and grounds.

 Key projects

 In 1953, frustrated with a lack of support from developers and funders for their ideas for modern economic housing, Townsend established Bargood Estates, a development company of his own in conjunction with Henry Cushman, an agent for the Alliance Building Society.
+Bargood Estates went on to build 12 Townhouses at Chapel Street and North Walls Chichester embodying many of the Span features of openness, light and community,1963.

 To become a developer, Townsend had to resign from RIBA due to their conflict of interest rules of the time.
 Although the partnership with Lyons was legally ended, they continued to share the same business premises, the studio offices at Lyons' home, Mill House, East Molesey, maintaining their close collaboration.

 Span went on to develop 73 schemes, comprising 2,134 dwellings, up to the end of the 1960s.